Cologne Zoological Garden: Primates

 The great ape jungle house (Urwaldhaus) opened in 1985 as one of the first immersion exhibits in Europe.
 The enclosures mainly consist of swinging ropes, climbing bars, and various tropical plants to provide enrichment for the animals.
-Species housed include western lowland gorilla, orangutan, bonobo, pygmy marmoset, king colobus, and lion-tailed macaque.
+Species housed include western lowland gorillas, orangutans, bonobos, pygmy marmosets, king colobus, and lion-tailed macaques.

 The baboon rock, which opened in 1914, houses a troop of hamadryas baboons.
 The enclosure is a rocky island surrounded by a deep moat.
 The daily feeding of the baboons is very popular with visitors.

-The bird house which was built at the time of the zoo's founding now houses South American monkey species including red howler and golden lion tamarin.
+The bird house which was built at the time of the zoo's founding now houses South American monkey species including red howlers and golden lion tamarins.

 Rainforest Hall

 Opened in 2000, this building houses animals native to the rainforests of Southeast Asia.
-The free-flight aviary in the exhibit includes palm cockatoo, blue-faced honeyeater, Bali mynah, fairy bluebird, wrinkled hornbill, Black-naped fruit dove, Palawan peacock-pheasant, green peafowl, sailfin lizard, Southern crowned pigeon, and reticulated python.
-Other animals include small-clawed otters, northern Luzon giant cloud rats, and lar gibbons.
+The free-flight aviary in the exhibit includes palm cockatoos, blue-faced honeyeaters, Bali mynahs, fairy bluebirds, wrinkled hornbills, Black-naped fruit doves, Palawan peacock-pheasants, green peafowl, sailfin lizards, Southern crowned pigeons, and reticulated pythons.
+Other animals include Asian small-clawed otters, northern Luzon giant cloud rats, and lar gibbons.

 Pachyderms

 The new Asian elephant park opened in 2004 to replace the old elephant and antelope house.
-Since its inception, the zoo has had successes in elephant breeding, with the latest calf being born in 2020.
+Since its inception, the zoo has had successes in elephant breeding, with the latest calf being born in 2023.

 The hippo and crocodile house Hippodom, which opened in 2010, has common hippopotamuses, sitatunga antelopes, and Nile crocodiles as the main attractions.
 Other species housed include aardvarks, Rodrigues' flying foxes, hamerkops, hadada ibises, cattle egrets, and grey parrots.

 Aquarium

 Opened in 1971, the aquarium is located outside the main zoo grounds and is home to the majority of the zoo's amphibian, reptile, fish, and invertebrate collection.
-The most notable features include an insectarium, a coral reef tank, a Lake Tanganyika cichlid tank, a Philippine crocodile exhibit, and a Rhine panorama tank with various native fishes.
+The most notable features include an insectarium, a coral reef tank, a Lake Tanganyika cichlid tank, a Philippine crocodile exhibit, and a Rhine panorama tank with various native fish.